Aryamanz29/iperf3-example/README.md

     ```

  - [x] Save data (tcp max bandwidth, UDP jitter).
-    - Perfom similar test in UDP `ie. command = f'iperf3 -u -c {servers} -J'` followed by creation of metric and charts and saving test data.
+    - Perform similar test in UDP `ie. command = f'iperf3 -u -c {servers} -J'` followed by creation of metric and charts and saving test data.

  - [x] To Implement a lock (1 iperf check per server at time)
     - For this I've found some good references that I need to first discuss with project mentors.